jimdigriz/pipermail2mbox/README.md

 Where `<URL>` is the URL to the index page listing all the history of the mailing list.

+To update the spool, re-run this command.
+This will not use much bandwidth as the tool caches the monthly `*.txt.gz` mboxs and will just check the remote server for any updates.

+If you wish to download the mailing list in parallel (the example shows using five threads), use:

+    make -j5 URL=<URL>

-If you wish to use a SOCKS or HTTP proxy server you may do so by setting `all_proxy` like so:
+If you wish to use a SOCKS/HTTP proxy server you may do so by setting the environment variable `all_proxy` like so:

     all_proxy=socks5://127.0.0.1:9050 make URL=<URL>